-We only charge for travel if you’re more than five miles from our HQ.

-	When you get in touch, let us know where you live – and we can confirm

-	whether there might be a small extra cost involved.
+We’re pleased to cover many areas in and around Bath and Bristol at no additional cost.
+However if you lie outside this free travel zone, there will be a small additional fee.
+When you get in touch, let us know where you live – and we can confirm whether there might be a small extra cost involved.

 Shhh… lots of our customers fall asleep during massage.
-We don’t mind –

-	we take it as a sign our relaxation techniques are doing the trick.
+We don’t mind – we take it as a sign our relaxation techniques are doing the trick.

 How experienced will my therapist be?

 We’re part of the accredited Federation of Holistic Therapists.
 This means we’re highly trained and know the world of massage inside out.

 What are the benefits of massage?

 How long have you got?
 Massage can benefit the body in all sorts of ways.
 It can ease general muscle tension, treat specific aches and pains and relieve tension headaches – plus it’s said that it can help to flush toxins out of your body.
 It can have a wonderful effect on the mind too, helping to bring down stress and anxiety levels.

 I’d never really thought about having a massage before booking a back, neck and shoulder with Pura Vida.
 But it’s great after doing lots of intense exercise.
 Daniel, Bath